-5.10.3.2.6 Work with the area local municipalities to promote and support the development and implementation of TDM-Transportation Demand
+Work with the area municipalities to promote and support the development and implementation of TDM strategies and programs within the Regional and area municipal governments.
+Work with the local municipalities to promote and support the development and implementation of transportation demand management strategies and programs within the Regional and local municipal governments.

-Management strategies and programs within the Regional and area local municipal governments.
-5.9.9.2.7 Encourage area local municipalities, relevant agencies local 5.10.3.2.7 Transportation Management Associations and the private sector to develop parking management strategies that make more efficient use of parking resources and that encourage the use of sustainable modes of transportation.
-5.9.9.2.8 5.10.3.2.8 Encourage area local municipalities to update their parking and zoning by-laws to support and facilitate transportation demand management measures, inclusive of electric vehicle charging infrastructure.
-5.9.9.2.9 5.10.3.2.9 Encourage parking operators at mobility hubs, major transit station areas and major commercial and employment areas to provide priority spaces for carpool, and car-share vehicles and low or zero-emissions vehicles.
-(Adopted and approved ROPA 22) Work with the local municipalities and the Greater Toronto and 5.10.3.2.10 Hamilton Area municipalities to develop tools to integrate Transportation Demand Management requirements into the planning and development approvals process.
-5.10.3.2.11 Work with Metrolinx and the local municipalities to improve first and last mile connections to transit stations and stops.
-5.10.3.2.12 Work with Metrolinx, the local municipalities, and adjacent municipalities to improve inter-regional transit connections.
-5.9.10.2.1 5.10.3.2.13 Work with the Province, Metrolinx, the area local municipalities and adjacent municipalities to integrate pedestrian and bicycle networks comprehensive and continuous active transportation networks into transportation and development planning to:
+Encourage area local municipalities, relevant agencies local Transportation Management Associations and the private sector to develop parking management strategies that make more efficient use of parking resources and that encourage the use of sustainable modes of transportation.

+5.10.32.17 Encourage area local municipalities to update their parking and zoning by-laws to support and facilitate transportation demand management measures, inclusive of electric vehicle charging infrastructure.

+5.10.32.18 Encourage parking operators at mobility hubs, major transit station areas and major commercial and Employment Areas to provide priority spaces for carpool, and car share vehicles.
+(Adopted and approved ROPA 22) Encourage parking operators at transportation hubs, Major Transit Station Areas and major commercial and Employment Areas to provide priority spaces for carpool, car-share vehicles and low or zeroemissions vehicles.

+5.10.32.19 Work with the local municipalities and the GTHA municipalities to develop tools to integrate transportation demand management requirements into the planning and development approvals process.

+5.10.32.20 Work with Metrolinx, other Provincial agencies and ministries, local municipalities, and other regions and municipalities in the Greater Golden Horseshoe to implement the Metrolinx Regional Transportation Plan and contribute to future updates of the Regional Transportation Plan.

+5.10.32.21 Work with the Province, Metrolinx, the area municipalities and adjacent municipalities to integrate pedestrian and bicycle networks into transportation planning to:

-- a) Provide safe, attractive and accessible travel for pedestrians and bicyclists within unities and existing communities new development; and - b) Provide linkages between intensification areas, adjacent neighbourhoods and transit stations. - Support the achievement of complete communities to ensure the safety and needs of all users are appropriately accommodated.
+- Provide safe, attractive and accessible travel for pedestrians and bicyclists within unities and new development; and - b) Provide linkages between intensification areas, adjacent neighbourhoods and transit stations.